 Freshwater pearls have -in comparison with pearls from saltwater areas- played a minor role.
 What today is usually indicated as a freshwater pearl is a nuclear-free cultivated pearl from freshwater areas.
 Freshwater pearls have a very long tradition.
-Since 100 BC. with pearl exaggerated Buddha figurines were found in China.
+Since 100 BC. with pearl-exaggerated Buddha figurines found in China.

-Chinese freshwater pearls are farmed in a large number of forms and with intense colors: white, cream, orange, mauve and pink are typical natural colors.
-The development of the Chinese cultured pearls is amazing and they will continue to evolve.
+Chinese freshwater pearls are farmed in a large number of forms and with intense colors: white, cream, orange, mauve, and pink are typical natural colors.
+The development of Chinese cultured pearls is amazing and they will continue to evolve.

 You would expect that a pearl is formed by clamshells (sweet and saltwater shells) or by oysters (saltwater shells).
 But there are varieties, which are formed by snails.
 The Strombus Giga snail produces purple or conch pearls: in about 1000 of these snails, you will find about 1 pearl.
 The perfect snail pearl is very smooth and purple.
 They are very expensive: one necklace with matching earrings, made of conch pearls was auctioned for $178.500 / €160.352!